davisking/dlib/tools/imglab/README.md

 and a window will appear showing all the images.

 ### Movement
-You can use the up and down arrow keys to cycle though the images
+You can use the up and down arrow keys to cycle though the images.

 ### Labeling
 Labelling is done via mouse, in particular, holding the shift key, left clicking, and dragging the mouse will